The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Results

 How much does each perimeter type deviate from their randomly chosen privacy constraint $k$?
 Table \ref{table:deviance} summarizes partial dependence estimates for each perimeter along with bootstrapped standard errors and confidence intervals.
 We further breakdown the estimates by agent starting position: random locations or gaussian random field.
 According to this table, on average, the three adaptive perimeters - window, focal, and lambda - deviated less from the privacy constraint $k$ than the fixed perimeter.
 This includes the two fixed perimeters for the focal and lambda adaptive estimators.
 Window adaptive perimeters saw approximately a 64 percent reduction in its mean absolute deviation.
 Focal adaptive perimeters saw approximately a 30 percent reduction.
 Finally, lambda adaptive perimeters saw approximately a 94 percent reduction.
 These reductions were similar regardless of whether agents had random starting positions or not.

 The partial dependence plot in Figure \ref{fig:bivariateDeviation} evaluates how the bivariate relationship between the total number of agents ($n$) and the privacy constraint ($k$) influences the mean absolute deviation across each perimeter type.
-Figures \ref{fig:marginalDeviation_total} and \ref{fig:marginalDeviation_privacy} illustrate the partial dependence between the total number of agents and the privacy constraint, accordingly.
+Figure \ref{fig:marginalDeviation} illustrates the marginal partial dependence plots between the total number of agents and the privacy constraint.
 The mean absolute deviation increases as the number of agents and privacy constraint increase.
 Each perimeter, however, increases at different rates.

-For Figure \ref{fig:marginalDeviation_total}, the fixed, window, and focal (adaptive and fixed) perimeters perform similarly when the total number of agents is small.
+Here, the fixed, window, and focal (adaptive and fixed) perimeters perform similarly when the total number of agents is small.
 This changes as the number of agents increase.
 The lambda (adaptive and fixed) perimeters exhibit the best performance overall as their rate of increase remains relatively small when compared to the other perimeter types.

-For Figure \ref{fig:marginalDeviation_privacy}, the lambda adaptive (adaptive and fixed) perimeters exhibit the best performance overall.
+Overall, the lambda adaptive (adaptive and fixed) perimeters perform best.
 Window and focal (adaptive and fixed) also perform better than fixed perimeters.
 As the privacy constraint $k$ increases, the focal (adaptive and fixed) perimeters maintain their performance gains relative to fixed perimeters.
 Window perimeters, however, do not.
 Its relative performance gains begin to fade as the privacy constraint increase.